kgateway-dev/kgateway/docs/getting_started/kubernetes/basic_routing.md

 ### Steps

-1. Gloo and Envoy [installed](../../installation/kubernetes.md) and running on Kubernetes.
+1. The Gloo Gateway [installed](../../installation/README.md) and running on Kubernetes.

 1. Next, deploy the Pet Store app to kubernetes: